 To apply you will need to assemble the following materials:

-— A digital portfolio of up to 20 images and/or up to 10 minutes of video (total).
+— A digital portfolio of up to 20 images or up to 10 minutes of video (total).

 Your portfolio should represent your best work and support your statement of intent for applying to this program.
 If you come from a non-art background, and do not have an extensive art portfolio, please consider including documentation of projects and experiences and/or plans for future projects that demonstrate your direction and potential to develop as a practitioner of environmental art and social practice.
-Please format and submit your portfolio as a web page and provide a URL, or format and submit as a pdf (if you are not including time-based work).
+Please format and submit your portfolio as a web page or upload a PDF to google drive and provide a URL.
 Include title, date, media, and dimensions of each work when relevant, and a brief description if you feel it is necessary to understand what we are looking at.